Shizuwa Station: Platforms

-Adjacent stations

 History

 Shizuwa Station opened on 1 April 1929.
 The station was originally called Tobu-Izumi Station (東武和泉駅), but the name was changed to its present name on 1 July 1929.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Shizuwa Station becoming "TN-09".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1196 passengers daily (boarding passengers only).